Skip to main content

 “Then you use the pole light from the house as your reference when you enter the woods.”

-About then Ranger began to bark very slow and steady.
+About then, Ranger began to bark very slowly and steadily.

 “He’s treed that coon, let’s go.”

-So, Dad pulls out his big spotlight and begins to scan the tree.
+So, Dad pulls out his big spotlight and scans the tree.

-To my wonder, I saw a pair of very large eyes.
+To my wonder, I saw a pair of enormous eyes.
 It was a Great Horned Owl.
 He slowly turned his head to the left, then to the right.

 “Are you going to shoot it?”
 I asked.